Devonta Freeman Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Recent Performances

-- Last week against the Browns, Freeman picked up 52 yards on 16 carries.
+- Last week against the Browns, Freeman racked up 52 yards on 16 carries.

-- During his last three games, Freeman has 136 rushing yards on 42 carries (45.3 yards per game), with one touchdown.
+- Freeman has 136 yards on 42 carries (45.3 ypg) with one rushing touchdown over his last three outings.

 Freeman's Baltimore Teammates